Mo Lewis

-Morris Clyde Lewis III (born October 21, 1969) is an American former professional football player who was a linebacker for 13 seasons with the New York Jets of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was selected by the Jets in the third round of the 1991 NFL draft.
-Lewis was named to three Pro Bowls and was a first-team All-Pro during his career, in addition to being a member of the Jets All-Time Four Decade Team.
-However, Lewis accomplishments has been overshadowed by him injuring New England Patriots quarterback Drew Bledsoe in 2001, which inadvertently began a dynasty for the Patriots when they relieved Bledsoe with Tom Brady.
+Morris Clyde Lewis III (born October 21, 1969) is an American former professional football linebacker who played in the National Football League (NFL) was a for 13 seasons with the New York Jets of.
+He played college football for the Georgia Bulldogs, earning two consecutive second-team All-SEC honors.
+Lewis was selected by the Jets in the third round of the 1991 NFL draft.

+During his Jets career, Lewis received three consecutive Pro Bowl selections and one first-team All-Pro honor.
+He is also known for his inadvertent role in starting the New England Patriots dynasty when he injured Patriots quarterback Drew Bledsoe in 2001, leading to Tom Brady taking over the team.

 Career

 Lewis was a star at the University of Georgia, wearing the number 57 as he would in his pro career.
 Lewis played 200 games as a Jet, the third-longest tenure in franchise history, and was one of the most loved team players and captains of his time.
 He was a three-time Pro Bowler (1998, 1999, 2000), was the Jets' defensive captain from 1997 to 2003 and was named to the NFL All-Pro team after the 1998 season.
 Lewis retired after the 2003 season with 1,231 tackles (883 solo), 52.5 sacks, 14 interceptions for 241 yards, 79 pass deflections, 29 forced fumbles, 13 fumble recoveries for 74 yards and five defensive touchdowns in 200 career games.